Refuse Fascism: November 4, 2017

 Refuse Fascism members and supporters march in New York City.
 November 2019.

 Taylor said of the claims: "What they're saying is completely false.
 They're blatant lies, and they're creating and intending to intimidate people who want to stand up to the Trump/Pence regime.
 It's concerning that these lies are being spread and that they're unleashing threats."
 Taylor also said that the response "lets us know we've struck a chord, and they recognize the strength of what we are doing."
 Spencer Sunshine of Political Research Associates argued in October 2017 that "the conspiracy is being used to encourage Far Right activists to harm non-violent Leftist protestors" and that "The organizing function of these 'looming war' narratives serves to motivate the Far Right base, rather than function as actual predictions."
 Adi Robertson of The Verge wrote on November 3 that "It doesn't necessarily matter how much anyone believes tomorrow's nationwide protest is a civil war—the point is that some people are hoping it will become one."

 On November 4, 2017, Refuse Fascism held non-violent demonstrations in New York, Philadelphia, San Francisco, and other cities, in which over 4,000 people attended nationwide.

 2020

 In March 2020, in response to the COVID-19 pandemic, Refuse Fascism issued an expanded set of demands, including that the government "[p]rovide aid and protection for humanity globally, not just for Americans, based on international cooperation, not competition," the immediate release of all nonviolent offenders from prison and ICE detention centers, the provision of personal protective equipment for all healthcare workers, mass testing, and the provision of ventilators and hospital beds for ICUs, in addition to the overriding demand of the "immediate" removal of Trump and Pence from office.

 In late September 2020, Refuse Fascism organized nationwide marches "Against Death, Lies and Fascism" as America neared 200,000 COVID-19 deaths.

+2025

+After the election of Donald Trump Refuse Fascism have focused on protesting the current Republican led federal government.
+With several rallies focused on shutting down traffic and disrupting normal activity near the White House.
+Refuse Fascism has also participated in No Kings Day protests.